-You can apply to become someone’s deputy if they lack mental capacity – this means that they are unable to make a decision for themselves at the time it needs to be made.
+You can apply to become someone’s deputy if they lack mental capacity – this means they can’t make a decision for themselves at the time it needs to be made.

 This can be because